-(1) Adult cardiac surgery cases are projected for three age groups; persons aged15 to 44 years, 45 to 64 years, and 65 years and over.

-(2) The utilization of adult cardiac surgery services is expressed in terms of the projected annual number of cardiac surgery cases.

-(3) Pediatric cardiac surgery cases are projected for persons aged 0 to14 years.

-(4) The utilization of pediatric cardiac surgery services is expressed in terms of the projected number of cardiac surgery cases.
+- (1) Adult eardiaeopen heart surgery cases are projected for three age groups: persons aged 15 to 44 years; 45 to 64 years; and 65 years and over. - (2) The utilization of adult eardiaeopen heart surgery services is expressed in terms of the projected annual number of eardiaeopen heart surgery cases. - (3) Pediatric-cardiaeopen heart surgery cases are projected for persons aged 0 to 14 years. - (4) The utilization of pediatric eardiacopen heart surgery services is expressed in terms of the projected number of eardiacopen heart surgery cases.